 Your best bet: Make your own khmeli suneli

 The traditional way to make khmeli suneli is for the cook to choose his or her preferred herbs and/or spices and to grind them together.
 In other words, there is no universal recipe.
-While you do need a few core ingredients to for it to have the blend’s central flavor profile, you also have some latitude when it comes to other elements.
+While you do need a few core ingredients for it to have the blend’s central flavor profile, you also have some latitude when it comes to other elements.

-Similarly, spices like peppercorns and cumin are also easy to find.
-Simply combine these to taste and use your blend in any recipe that requires khmeli suneli.
+Simply combine any of these to taste and use your blend in any recipe that requires khmeli suneli.
 Note that fenugreek leaves and/or seeds are responsible for key flavor notes in khmeli suneli.
 Finding fenugreek can pose a challenge depending on how well stocked your grocery store’s spice aisle is; however, you may be able to find it in an Indian market.

 A decent second choice: Italian seasoning

 Italian seasoning is a blend of herbs commonly used in Italian cooking.
-The herb is not actually Italian as it does not exist in Italy, Italian cooks preferring to use one or two herbs instead of five or six.
-It is a product formulated to meet the needs of Italian immigrants to the US in the early 20th century.
+The herb is not actually Italian as it does not exist in Italy.
+Italian cooks prefer to use one or two herbs instead of five or six.
+Rather, it is a product formulated to meet the needs of Italian immigrants to the United STates in the early 20th century.

 It is important to note that even though Italian seasoning can work in many recipes that call for khmeli suneli, there are differences in the respective flavor profiles.
 Consider the fact that Italian seasoning will almost always include rosemary, a pungent herb that does not show up in traditional khmeli suneli.

 In a pinch: Curry powder

 The curry in curry powder is the anglicized version of a Tamil word, kari.
 Kari denotes a dish that features a spiced sauce.
 While curry powder is a British invention that consists of Indian spices, many of the spices it contains are also found in khmeli suneli.
 In particular, fenugreek is one of the foundation spices in both blends.
-Curry powder also contains a significant amount of turmeric, which can stand in for the saffron that is found in many khmeli suneli blends.
+Curry powder also contains a significant amount of turmeric, which can stand in for the saffron that is found in some khmeli suneli blends.
 Because of these spices, both spice blends can give the dishes in which they are used a bright yellow color.